Threat Modeling with DFDs A Practical Guide for Secure Applications

 Threat modeling with dfds?
 It's not just theory, it's real-world stuff.
 Let's dive into how it all plays out, shall we?

 Think about e-commerce.
-Data flow diagrams helps you spot risks like, you guessed it, credit card skimming.
+Data flow diagrams help you spot risks like, you guessed it, credit card skimming.
 Encryption, fraud detection, and secure storage are key.

 Tools and Technologies for DFD-Based Threat Modeling